 If the mirror is tilted at the wrong angle, it could give you an awkward reflection.
 Mirrors are best used from a straight-on perspective.
 When mirrors slant toward people, they appear shorter or more compressed.
 If the mirror tilts away, people look stretched and tend to appear taller and slimmer.

-Now that you have a better idea of why mirrors are working against you, let’s talk about the ones that will make you feel better about your image.
+Now that you have a better idea of why mirrors work against you let’s talk about the ones that will make you feel better about your image.

 Related: Bathroom Mirror Lighting Ideas

 Which Mirrors are Best for Looking and Feeling Good?